katas-bytebusters/MonitorMe/Readme.md

 ### Data flow/Information Flow Diagram

-Based on functional requirements we identified data flow **MonitorME** application should support.
+Based on functional requirements we identified data flow **MonitorMe** application should support.
 The data flow for our application begins with integrating Data Ingesion Pipeline with Patient Monitoring Equipments to capture the patient's vital information.

 * **Data Ingesion Pipeline**: Collects data from various vital sign monitoring devices via automated feeds, ensuring accurate and timely data capture, process/transform the data and publish to multiple downstream systems in real time.